BrzozowskiPawel/TicTacToe/README.md

 ## Description

-This app was made from Figma design linked above to imitate app developemnt process. </br>
+This app was made from the Figma design linked above to imitate the app development process. </br>
-Game contains total fo 3 screen's:
+The game contains total of 3 screen's:

-- choosing type
+choosing type
-- game screen with place to put your tile
-- result screen where we can se if we won or no
+game screen with a place to put your tile result screen where we can see if we won or no

-I have tried to code code this UI with applied few changes:
+I have tried to code this UI with applied few changes

 <img src="readme_files/figma.png" alt="FIGMA_UI" width="1230"/>

 ## Game
-As in real TicTacToe game user have to place his/her tile on the grid. </br>
+As in a real TicTacToe game users have to place his/her tile on the grid. </br>
-If user has 3 the same tiles in row/column/diagonal he/she win othercase if CPU does the same user looses. </br>
+If the user has 3 the same tiles in row/column/diagonal he/she win another case if CPU does the same user loses. </br>
 Here are presented all options:

 ### User wins